matiaslang/NameSorter/README.md

 Name Sorter is an user interface to display names and amounts.
 This Application can be used to monitor most common names of people.

+This application can be seen in action here: https://www.namesorter.matiaslang.info

 ------